openmrs/openmrs-owa-cohortbuilder/README.md

 <img src="https://cloud.githubusercontent.com/assets/668093/12567089/0ac42774-c372-11e5-97eb-00baf0fccc37.jpg" alt="OpenMRS"/>

-# cohortBuilder
+# CohortBuilder

-This repository contains the cohortBuilder OpenMRS Open Web App.
+This repository contains the CohortBuilder OpenMRS Open Web App.

 > Add a description of what your app does here.